kryoniteorg/kryo-discord-whitelist/README.md

 ### Velocity plugin
 To install the [Velocity](https://github.com/PaperMC/Velocity) plugin just copy the JAR-file into the plugin directory.

-Furthermore, the [Velocity](https://github.com/PaperMC/Velocity) plugin needs some environment variables or start parameters too.
+Furthermore, the [Velocity](https://github.com/PaperMC/Velocity) plugin needs some environment variables.
+Those can also be provided as startup parameters if the usage of environment variables is not possible.

 | Environment variable | Start parameter     | Description                                              |
 |----------------------|---------------------|----------------------------------------------------------|